This page introduces key concepts for Ray clusters:

 A Ray job is a single application: it is the collection of Ray tasks, objects, and actors that originate from the same script.
 The worker that runs the Python script is known as the driver of the job.

-There are three ways to run a Ray job on a Ray cluster:
+There are two ways to run a Ray job on a Ray cluster:

 (Recommended) Submit the job using the Ray Jobs API.